isyuricunha/website/README.md

 Run `yarn dev`.

-You don't need to build to put it on Vercel or Netlify (I only know this hosts).
+You don't need build to put it on Vercel or Netlify (I only know this hosts).
 Remember to set-up env and environment variable, or it won't wok.

 I believe I've said all I had to say.
 Cheers!